Brhando/WhileIterating_Game/docs/TaskList.md

 # TaskList

 ## Immediate Goals
+- [ ] Clean up buff code and logic
 - [ ] Create WorkBench script and scene
 - [ ] Create an early crafting system and recipes
-- [ ] Figure out how to make a player's hp persist throughout the "day"
 - [ ] Create a dungeon that is a collection of randomized nodes (5 - 10 rooms/ scenes)
-- [ ] Fully flesh out Warrior class combat tree
 - [ ] Finish 10 enemy types with basic behaviors